bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-actions-bar-plugin/README.md

 ## What is it?

 The Sample Action bar items Plugin serves as a demonstration of how developers can create their own custom plugins, in this case it goes into the actions bar.
-This plugin includes a separator and a button with a user icon that will alert the user with the message "The action bar button from plugin was clicked".
+This plugin includes a separator and a button with a user icon that will log in the console user with the message "The action bar button from plugin was clicked".

 ![Gif of plugin demo](./public/assets/plugin.gif)